containerize-com/Products/en/backup-and-sync/Nextcloud/_index.md

 keywords: open source cloud storage, open source file sync, open source file sharing server, open source file storage, file sync and share, best free cloud backup, open source secure file sharing
 title: Nextcloud | Open source cloud storage and file collaboration
 description: NextCloud is an open source cloud storage software that can be installed on your private server.
 It is safe, secure and compliant file sync and share solution.
-singlepageh1title: PHP Based secure file synchronization and sharing solution
+singlepageh1title: PHP-based secure file synchronization and sharing solution
-singlepageh2title: Nextcloud is self-hosted open source cloud storage solution written in PHP language.
+singlepageh2title: Nextcloud is self-hosted open source cloud storage solution, written in PHP language.
 It is secure and compliant file synchronization and sharing solution.
-Shortdescriptionlistingpage: Nextcloud is an self hosted and open source cloud storage solution written in PHP language.
+Shortdescriptionlistingpage: Nextcloud is an self hosted and open source cloud storage solution, written in PHP language.
 It is safe, secure and compliant file synchronization and sharing solution, similar to Dropbox.
 linktitle: Nextcloud
 Imagetext: Free Backup and Sync Software
 draft: false